What Online Privacy Is and Why It's Important

 Taken together, this information can be used for “profiling”, or making a customer persona based on the person’s browsing, shopping, and social media preferences.
 Among other things, customer personas are widely used in personalizing ads.
 Profiling becomes a serious privacy issue, though, when data-matching algorithms associate someone’s profile with their personally identifiable information, as this might lead to data breaches.

 Social media data harvesting

-Social media privacy hit the spotlight in recent years thanks to a string of scandals, including the Cambridge Analytica story (in which data was used to manipulate voters), cyber bullying and “doxing” (sharing private information publicly).
+In recent years, social media privacy hit the spotlight after a string of scandals, including the Cambridge Analytica story when they used data to manipulate voters, cyberbullying, and “doxing” (sharing private information publicly).

 Mobile apps and privacy